Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

   duration -- one left enabled cuts its own WAN and can flip `firewall.zone_lan.input` to DROP while the case runs.

+  Phase 1b is about the live-counter correction: that the daemon keeps a well-formed, unexpired `live.<dev>` state, that `get_status` really reports vnstat's sample plus the kernel delta (recomputed on the router from the same inputs), that fresh traffic shows up within one poll interval while vnstat's database has not been rewritten at all, and that forcing a flush (`SIGHUP` to vnstatd, what `/etc/init.d/vnstat reload` sends) does not make the usage jump -- the double count the re-anchoring rule exists to avoid.
+  It runs with a quota value that can never be reached, so it enforces nothing.

-  Two more things it deliberately does not do.
+  Two more things the case deliberately does not do.
 It never waits for fresh traffic to reach a quota: vnstat serves only what its database holds and vnstatd flushes on `SaveInterval` (5 minutes by default), so a quota measured against a freshly reset baseline stays un-exceeded for minutes